Joelnguetoum/generalizer/readme/benchmark.md

 local interactions.
 A success ($\checkmark$) confirms that the normal form  of the result of each composition across partitions matches with the normal form of the original interaction before projections.
+We did $N_m = 7$ local mutation, extracted at most $N_p = 5$ partitions of lifelines and a computation timout of $60$ seconds.

 ![benchmark_table](images/benchmark/benchmark_table.png "Benchmark table")